pinout-xyz/Pinout.xyz/src/en/overlay/i2c.md

     active: high
 -->
 # I2C - Inter Integrated Circuit
----
-### I2C pins in BCM mode are: 2, 3
-### I2C pins in WiringPi are: 8, 9
----

-The Raspberry Pi's I2C pins are an extremely useful way to talk to many different types of external peripheral; from the MCP23017 digital IO expander, to a connected ATMega.
+GPIO 2 and GPIO 3 - the Raspberry Pi's I2C1 pins - allow for two-wire communication with a variety of external sensors and devices.

 The I2C pins include a fixed 1.8 kΩ pull-up resistor to 3.3v.
-This means they are not suitable for use as general purpose IO where a pull-up is not required.
+They are not suitable for use as general purpose IO where a pull-up might interfere.

+I2C is a multi-drop bus, multiple devices can be connected to these same two pins.
+Each device has its own unique I2C address.

 You can verify the address of connected I2C peripherals with a simple one-liner: